ReduxST/ComfyUI_MaraScott_Nodes/README.md

 1. Enable Ollama prompting with the 'ollama_prompting_enable' switch
 2. Configure Ollama settings (URL, model, keep-alive)
 3. Optionally customize system prompt and query
-4. Connect a reference image (usually the full image)
-5. Process tiles to get AI-generated descriptions
+5. Run node and process tiles to get AI-generated descriptions

-The original tile prompting functionality remains unchanged when Ollama is disabled.
+The original tile prompting functionality remains unchanged when Ollama is disabled. (or at least it should)

 ---